ARM-software/Arm-2D/README.md

 ## How to Get Started

 Potential users of Arm-2D may have different backgrounds and purposes.
-Whether you are an application engineer for developing drivers from a silicon vendor, a system engineer of a GUI stack, or an application developer, based on the purpose of using Arm-2D, there are two ways to get started:
+Whether you are an application engineer for developing drivers from a silicon vendor, a system engineer of a GUI stack, or an application developer based on the purpose of using Arm-2D, there are two ways to get started:

 - [Getting Started as an Application Designer](./documentation/getting_started_as_an_application_designer.md)